National University of Ireland: History

 In 1996 the National College of Art and Design became a recognised college of the NUI.
 The 1997 reforms restructured the National University of Ireland, and an additional university at Maynooth was created from certain faculties of the previous recognised college, St Patrick's College, Maynooth.
 These reforms also removed the prohibition on theology that had been imposed on the National University and its predecessors.

 Legislative constituency

 Since 1918 the university's graduates have formed a constituency in parliamentary elections.
 In 1918 it was formed as a constituency for the UK House of Commons.
 After the first election Eoin MacNeill abstained from Westminster and sat in the first Dáil.
-The NUI graduates elected four TDs (to Dáil Éireann) from 1921 until 1934 when the university constituencies were abolished by Fianna Fáil.
+The NUI graduates elected four TDs to Dáil Éireann from 1921 until 1937 when the university constituencies were abolished by Fianna Fáil.

 Under the Constitution of Ireland, adopted in 1937, the graduates of the university elect three members of Seanad Éireann (the senate).
-All graduates that are Irish citizens (regardless of living in the state or not) are entitled to vote if on the university's register of electors.
+All graduates who are Irish citizens (regardless of living in the state or not) are entitled to vote if on the university's register of electors.
 An honorary degree does not give the entitlement to vote.
 The election is conducted by postal vote.

-The most recent election was in 2020, for the 26th Seanad, and returned three independents: Alice Mary Higgins, Michael McDowell and Rónán Mullen.
+At the 2020 Seanad election, for the 26th Seanad, the constituency returned three independents: Alice-Mary Higgins, Michael McDowell and Rónán Mullen.